Manu-TechKid/-construction-tracker/TESTING_GUIDE.md

 ## Known Limitations

-1. **Email Notifications**: Not yet implemented.
-Currently requires manual email sending.
+1. **Email Notifications**:
+   - Development mode logs to console instead of sending actual emails
+   - Production mode requires SMTP configuration via environment variables
+   - Email failures are non-blocking (don't prevent reminder/schedule creation)

 2. **Dashboard Week Start**: Uses Monday as week start (ISO standard).
-Work Orders page can use different week start.
+Same as Work Orders page.

-3. **Overdue Marking**: Only marks invoices as overdue when they're retrieved or saved.
-May not update in real-time if invoice is not accessed.
+3. **Overdue Marking**:
+   - Only marks invoices as overdue when they're retrieved or saved
+   - May not update in real-time if invoice is not accessed
+   - Use Dashboard to see current overdue status

+4. **Dashboard Building Filter**:
+   - Only affects completed work orders
+   - To see all work orders for a building, use Work Orders page with building filter

 ---